Number of confirmed COVID-19 cases in Virginia rises nearly 4 percent, to 5,274

 Of the tests for which racial data is available, Black people account for 841 cases, and white people account for 1,528.
 503 tests are in a category labeled “other.”

-Danny Avula, director of the state health departments' Richmond and Henrico districts, told the Times-Dispatch he plans to release a racial breakdown of the districts on Tuesday.
+Dr. Danny Avula, director of the state health departments’ Richmond and Henrico districts, told the Richmond Times-Dispatch he plans to release a racial breakdown of the districts on Tuesday.

 Post a comment as